mbaumer/us_hep_funding/docs/_states/WY.md

 ## Committees
 John Barrasso is the #2 Republican on the Senate Committee on Energy and Natural Resources

-Michael B. Enzi is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received:
 1 HEP grants, totalling <b> $205,000</b>